-It has been estimated that 70% of migraine sufferers are female.
-Of these female migraine sufferers, 60% to 70% report a menstrual relationship to their migraine attacks.
+It has been estimated that 70% of migraine sufferers are women.
+Of these migraine sufferers, 60% to 70% report a connection between their menstruation (periods) and their migraine attacks.

 What is the relationship between hormones and headaches?

-Headaches in women, particularly migraines, have been related to changes in the levels of estrogen during a woman’s menstrual cycle.
-(Estrogen is a female hormone.)
+Headaches in women, especially migraines, have been found to be related to changes in the levels of estrogen (a female hormone) during a woman’s menstrual cycle.
 Levels of estrogen drop immediately before the start of the menstrual flow (menses).

-Premenstrual migraines regularly occur during or after the time when the female hormones, estrogen and progesterone, decrease to their lowest levels.
+Premenstrual migraines regularly occur during or after the time when the female hormones, estrogen and progesterone, drop to their lowest levels.

-Migraine attacks typically disappear during pregnancy.
-In one study, 64 percent of women who described a menstrual link to their headaches noted that their headaches disappeared during pregnancy.
-However, some women have reported the initial onset of migraines during the first trimester of pregnancy, with disappearance of their headaches after the third month of pregnancy.
+Migraine attacks usually disappear during pregnancy.
+However, some women have reported that migraines started during the first trimester of pregnancy, and then went away after the third month of pregnancy.

 What triggers migraines in women?

-Birth control pills, as well as hormone replacement therapy for menopause, can change the frequency or severity of headaches.
-If you notice your headache getting worse after starting one of these medications, it may be worthwhile to ask your physician for an agent that contains a lower dose of estrogen, or request a change from an interrupted dosing regimen to a continuous one.
+Birth control pills, and hormone replacement therapy for menopause, can change the frequency or severity of headaches.
+If you notice your headache getting worse after starting one of these medications, it may be worthwhile to ask your physician for a medication that contains a lower dose of estrogen, or ask for a change from an interrupted dosing regimen to a continuous one.

 What are the treatment options for menstrual migraine?

-Therapy with the NSAID should be started two to three days before the onset of the menstrual flow and continued through the flow.
-Because the therapy is of short duration, the risk of gastrointestinal side effects is limited.
+Treatment with the NSAID should begin two to three days before the period starts, and continued through the menstrual flow.
+Because the medication is taken for a short time only, the risk of gastrointestinal side effects is limited.

-These drugs should also be started two to three days pre-menses and continued throughout the menstrual flow.
+These drugs should also be started two to three days before the period starts and continued throughout the menstrual flow.

-Because fluid retention is often associated with menses, diuretics have been used to prevent menstrual migraine.
-Some physicians may recommend that the patient follow a salt-restricted diet immediately before the start of menses.
+Because fluid retention (retaining water) often occurs at the same time as menses, diuretics have been used to prevent menstrual migraine.
+Some physicians may recommend that the patient follow a low-salt diet immediately before the start of menses.

-Leuprolide (Lupron®) is a medication that affects hormone levels and is used only when all other treatment methods have been tried and have been unsuccessful.
+Leuprolide (Lupron®) is a medication that affects hormone levels.
+It is used only when all other treatment methods have been tried and have not worked.

 What are the treatment options for menopausal migraine?

-For patients who need to continue post-menopausal estrogen supplements, the patient should be started on the lowest dose of these agents, on an uninterrupted basis.
-Instead of seven days off the drug, the patient should take it on a daily basis.
+If a patient needs to continue estrogen supplements after menopause, she should be started on the lowest dose of these agents, on an uninterrupted basis.
+Instead of seven days off the drug, the patient should take it every day.
 By maintaining a steady dose of estrogen, the headaches may be prevented.
 An estrogen patch (such as Estraderm®) may be effective in stabilizing the levels of estrogen.

 What are the treatment options for migraine during pregnancy?

-During pregnancy, no treatment is recommended to treat migraines.
-Medication therapy used to treat migraines can affect the uterus and can cross the placenta and affect the baby, so these medications should be strictly avoided.
+During pregnancy, no treatment is recommended for migraines.
+Medication that is used to treat migraines can cross the placenta and affect the baby, so these medications should be strictly avoided.

-A mild analgesic can be used for pain, such as acetaminophen.
-It is imperative that pregnant women suffering from headaches discuss the safety of headache medications with their obstetricians and headache specialists.
+A mild pain-reliever, such as acetaminophen, can be used for migraines.
+It’s important that pregnant women suffering from headaches discuss the safety of headache medications with their obstetricians and headache specialists.